Nze02/empathy-score/README.md

-# TOBI Eye Tracker Dataset and Code
+# Emmanuel Eye Tracker Dataset and Code

 This repository contains code for analyzing the TOBI Eye Tracker dataset.
 The dataset can be downloaded from the [website](https://www.nature.com/articles/s41597-022-01862-w).